 East Africa.
 He also served with the Natal Mounted Rifles on German South-West Africa.
 The 1 February, 1918 edition of the Gazette lists Murray Smith as being created a

 Companion of the Distinguished Order by the King.
 A final Gazette entry dated 22 August 1918 has Murray Smith being presented the Croix de Guerre by the French Government.

 This award would have been one of those of an honorary nature presented by the French to allied officers for outstanding service during the war.
 Additionally (and again the records

 are lacking) Murray Smith would have been entitled to the British War and Victory Medals and possibly the 1914-15 Star.

 William Murray Smith apparently made a living as a farmer in Natal while not serving with the volunteers.
 He name appears listed as Auditor of the Durban and Coast Society of

 Agriculture and Industry in the Natal Agriculture Journal, Volume 11, Issue 2 (July, 1908).
 He married Miss Gertrude Alexander and the couple had at least four children: Nana (b.

 1896), Zoë Gertrude (b.
 1901), Morelle Kathleen (b.1905) and Gordon (b.
 1910).

 Murray Smith traveled to England with his wife on board the Union Castle Line steamer RMS Saxon arriving at Southampton on 4 September, 1922.
 Although the ship’s manifest does

-way not long after his arrival on 19 December, 1922 at Regent Palace Hotel, Piccadilly from the combined effects of anemia and a duodenal ulcer.
+death not long after his arrival in Britain on 19 December, 1922 at Regent Palace Hotel, Piccadilly.
+He was buried at Woking, Surrey.